Use BV Pixel to capture data about product purchases and non-transactional events, such as clicks on a Store Locator or Where To Buy link.

 </script>

-Step 2: Make sure all values are being passed as strings
+Step 2: Check that all values are being passed as strings

 Ensure all values in the transaction event, including numbers, are enclosed in double quotation marks.